March 13, 2020

-In other words, when the page loads, a Custom Image tag fires which contains particular parameters (for example, Page URL).
-Those parameters are your data points which are transferred to the receiving server, like Google Analytics.
+In other words, when the page loads, a Custom Image tag fires that contains particular parameters (for example, Page URL).
+Those parameters are your data points that are transferred to the receiving server, like Google Analytics.

 However, not everything is that simple.
 There are many limitations.